FAQ

 If you have a passport, this normally can be used to fulfil both of these requirements.

-If you don’t have a passport, we can use your drivers licence OR proof of age card AND your birth certificate.
+If you don’t have a passport, we can use your drivers license OR proof of age card AND your birth certificate.

 Please note that the original ID or a photograph/scanned copy of your ID will be required.
 A certified copy is not acceptable.